omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/balances.md

 ### 3. Retrieve balances

 There's no direct way to retrieve balances on both Ethereum and OMG networks.
-Instead, you first retrieve an [RLP encoded](https://github.com/ethereum/wiki/wiki/RLP) array of [BigNum](https://github.com/indutny/bn.js) balances, and then convert it to a preferred format.
+Instead, you first retrieve an [RLP encoded](https://github.com/ethereum/wiki/wiki/RLP) array of [BigNum](https://github.com/indutny/bn.js) balances and then convert it to a preferred format.

 The amount in balance array is defined in WEI (e.g. `429903000000000000`), the smallest denomination of ether, ETH.
 The `currency` contains `0x0000000000000000000000000000000000000000` for ETH currency or a smart contract address (e.g. `0xd92e713d051c37ebb2561803a3b5fbabc4962431`) for ERC20 tokens.